s-oa18/complete-javascript-course-master/README.md

 ## DATA STRUCTURES, MODERN OPERATORS AND STRINGS

-***Destructuring Arrays***
+###Destructuring Arrays###

-This is an ES6 feature and its a way of unpacking values from an array or an object into separate variables ie. Unpacking a complex data structure into a smaller data structure like a variable
+This is an ES6 feature and its a way of unpacking values from an array or an object into separate variables i.e. Unpacking a complex data structure into a smaller data structure like a variable.

 ***The Spread Operator***